Dermatology Arts Services

 Male and Female Dermatologic Conditions

-Rashes, Sores, Tenderness, Discoloration, Growths, including hormone or hormone change-related conditions
+Rashes, Sores, Tenderness, Discoloration, & Growths in more sensitive body areas.
+We can also treat some hormone or hormone change-related conditions.

 Seborrheic dermatitis is also known as dandruff.
 It presents as scaly patches, red skin, and stubborn dandruff.
 It typically affects the scalp, but can also affect other places of the body like the face, sides of the nose, eyebrows, ears, eyelids, and chest.